AiltonSavio/impostors-ai/README.md

 ## 🛠️ Running the Project Locally

-Follow these steps to set up and run **Impostors.AI** on your local machine.
+Follow these steps to set up and run **Impostors AI** on your local machine.

 ### 1️⃣ Install Dependencies